-Microsoft Grant for CoVID-19 Research to Shoolini Univ Scientists
+Microsoft grant for COVID-19 research to Shoolini Univ Scientists

-SOLAN, India, May 13, 2020 /PRNewswire/ -- A team of scientists from Himachal Pradesh-based Shoolini University have been offered a grant through Microsoft Artificial Intelligence for Health Programme to conduct research on finding drugs to cure and prevent CoVID19.
+Solan (Himachal Pradesh) [India], May 13 (ANI/PRNewswire): A team of scientists from Himachal Pradesh-based Shoolini University has been offered a grant through Microsoft Artificial Intelligence for Health Programme to conduct research on finding drugs to cure and prevent COVID19.
 The project has been funded through High Performance Computing (HPC) Consortium, and the team led by Dr Gurjot Kaur, Associate Professor, School of Pharmaceutical Sciences, will have access to Microsoft Azure credits for the next six months to perform work using Microsoft licensed resources, that is, online platform and virtual machines.

+The team will perform much-needed screening of phytochemical constituents for anti-viral activity through interaction with COVID19 specific targets using molecular modeling studies.
+Indian medicinal herbs have the same or similar phytoconstituents and do show great promise as anti-CoVID19 drugs.
+This project will directly influence the anti-viral drug development for COVID19 and thus has a high impact.

-Many existing anti-viral medications are being tried in the hope to slow or even cure the severely affected patients and thus, decrease the morality rate.
+Many existing anti-viral medications are being tried in the hope to slow or even cure the severely affected patients and thus, decrease the mortality rate.
 Unfortunately, none of the current medication strategies are optimum and vaccine development will take more than one year, she added.
-Shoolini University Vice Chancellor Prof P K Khosla, lauding the project undertaken by Dr Gurjot Kaur, said that the University would extend all its support for the project.
+Shoolini University Vice-Chancellor Prof P K Khosla, lauding the project undertaken by Dr Gurjot Kaur, said that the University would extend all its support for the project.

-About Shoolini University: Set up in 2009, Shoolini University of Biotechnology and Management Sciences is a research-driven private university with full-recognition from the UGC.
-A leading university of India, it is recognised for its focus on innovation, quality placements, and world-class faculty.
-Nestled in the lower Himalayas, the university has received accreditation from NAAC and it is ranked by the NIRF.
-For further information, please visit: https:hooliniuniversity.com/ Logo - https://mma.prnewswire.com/media/1087576/Shoolini_10_year_logo_Logo.jpg PWR PWR

 - READ MORE ON: